 On January 23, 2019, Ray Gates and Artak Paskevichyan presented a case summary of the Barker v.
 Mt.
-Rose trial to participants at the NSAA 2019 Western Winter Conference and Trade Show in Snowbird, Utah.
+Rose trial to participants at the National Ski Areas Association (NSAA) 2019 Western Winter Conference and Trade Show in Snowbird, Utah.
 Their presentation examined the legal issues regarding in bound avalanches including closure issues, ski safety and inherent risk, legal issues, snow safety mitigation, guest education, incident investigations, Forest Service permit and relationships as well as applicable mountain operations.
 The presentation also included guest safety considerations and interplay with the inherent risk of alpine skiing.

 In October 2018, Ray Gates, Tony Lauria and Artak Paskevichyan, successfully defended Mt.
-Rose Ski Tahoe in a wrongful death case involving an in bounds avalanche occurring in December 2016 while decedent was skiing in an area known as “The Chutes”.
+Rose Ski Tahoe in a wrongful death case involving an in-bounds avalanche occurring in December 2016 while decedent was skiing in an area known as “The Chutes”.
 Plaintiffs argued that Mt.
 Rose failed to place rope lines along a boundary line and failed to have conspicuous boundary signage to properly notify skiers of the danger.
 Plaintiffs also argued that the resort trail map was inaccurate and the ski patrol was not properly trained.
 Plaintiffs’ sought in excess of $5,000,000.
 Defendant was able to refute plaintiffs’ contentions with ski industry/avalanche experts utilizing animations, photos and videos as well as attacking the credibility of plaintiffs’ experts.
 The jury ultimately returned a defense verdict finding that the deceased assumed the risks of downhill skiing and failed to familiarize himself with available information, warnings and signage provided by the resort.
+The case was tried in the Second Judicial District Court in Reno, Nevada.

 We are pleased to announce that Esther Ismayelyan has joined our Sacramento office as an Associate.
 Esther received her Juris Doctor degree from McGeorge School of Law in Sacramento, California in 2017.
 In June 2018, she was admitted to the California State Bar.
 Esther will focus on civil litigation, particularly personal injury defense, professional negligence liability defense and general and tort liability defense.